 Why it died

 Three reasons.
-First, the original X-1 prototype crashed at Manching on 14 September 1964, eleven weeks after its supersonic flight.
+First, the original X-1 prototype crashed at Manching on 14 September 1964, seven weeks after its supersonic flight.
 The pilot ejected safely; the airframe was a write-off.
-The crash was attributed to a control-system failure during transition.
-Second, the projected production unit cost of the operational VJ 101D — the full Mach 2 supersonic version with radar and weapons — had climbed to roughly DM 25 million per aircraft in 1966 prices, more than twice the cost of an F-104G.
+The crash was traced to a defect in the autopilot.
+Second, the projected cost of the operational VJ 101D — the full Mach 2 version with radar and weapons — had climbed far beyond that of the F-104G it was meant to replace.
 Third, the Bundesluftwaffe doctrine had shifted.
 By 1967 the assumption that all runways would be destroyed in a Warsaw Pact attack was being challenged by NATO planners who argued that dispersed, hardened shelters offered better survivability per Deutschmark.

 The programme was formally cancelled in 1968.
 EWR was wound down.
 The X-2 prototype was sent to the Deutsches Museum at Flugwerft Schleißheim outside Munich, where it remains on public display.